Yvon Duhamel: Later life

 Never officially retired, Duhamel reduced his racing activities in the 1980s as he became involved in his sons' racing careers.
 He funded their early motorcycle racing and helped driving their motor home to race venues.
 His last major race occurred in 1988 when he teamed up with his sons to compete in the Bol D’Or 24-hour endurance race.
 He continued to race in historic motorsport events as a member of Team Obsolete in the AHRMA Historic National Series.
 At the age of 53, he claimed three victories at the 1992 Daytona 200 support races, winning the Formula GP Heavyweight class, the Formula 750 class and finally the BMW Battle of the Legends class.
 Duhamel was forced to stop racing after suffering injuries in a bad crash during a vintage motorcycle event at the Mosport Circuit.

 Duhamel was inducted into the Snowmobile Hall of Fame in 1988, both the Canadian Motorsport Hall of Fame and the AMA Motorcycle Hall of Fame in 1999 and, in 2007 he was inducted into the Canadian Motorcycle Hall of Fame.
-He died on August 17, 2021 in La Salle, Quebec at the age of 81.
+A snowmobile race track at the Grand Prix Ski-Doo de Valcourt sports venue in Valcourt, Quebec was named Circuit Yvon Duhamel in honor of his snowmobile career.
+He died on August 17, 2021, in La Salle, Quebec, at the age of 81.
+Duhamel, who raced with the number 17 on his motorcycles, was born and died on the 17th day of the month.